Frequently asked questions quick links:

 Does the Master of Design have STEM eligibility?

 Yes, as of fall 2018, the Master of Design is considered STEM eligible.
-The Master of Design Methods and the PhD programs are not.
+The MDM and the PhD programs are not.
 See the US government’s website for more information about STEM programs.

 How diverse is ID?